Hair Relaxer Lawsuit: Updates and Settlements (February 2025)

 The Journal of the National Cancer Institute (JNCI) published a study analyzing the relationship between hair straightening and relaxing products and the occurrence of uterine cancer among consumers.
 The researchers followed 33,947 participants from The Sister Study.

 The Sister Study tracked almost 51,000 women from 2003 to 2009.
 The participants were women ages 35 to 74 who were breast cancer-free at the start of the study but had at least one sister who was diagnosed with breast cancer.
-Through questionnaires and self-reporting, the study analyzed thousands of women, the products they used over several years, and the incidence of cancer among the group.
+Through questionnaires and self-reporting, the study analyzed thousands of women, the products they used over several years, and the cancer incidence among the group.

 The researchers involved in the JNCI study noted: